TriplyDB/Documentation/docs/triplydb-js/index.md

    Notice the following details:

      - Line 1 (`import`) loads the TriplyDB.js library.
-     - Line 2 creates a handle (`app`) to the TriplyDB catalog <https://triplydb.com>.
+     - Line 2 creates a handle (`client`) to the TriplyDB catalog <https://triplydb.com>.
 Every TriplyDB catalog has a specific API URL.
 In this case the API URL is <https://api.triplydb.com>.
      - Line 3 defines the main function (`run()`).
      - Line 4 writes the name of the TriplyDB catalog that you connected to in line 2.
      - Line 6 runs the main function (`run()`) and performs basic error handling.